learn-software-engineering/learn-software-engineering/content/en/programming/0200-starting-concepts/0203-flow-control-structures.md

 }
 ```

-In the previous example, depending on the value of `day`, the corresponding day will be printed[^2].
+In the previous example, depending on the value of `day`, the corresponding day will be printed.

 ---

 ## Loops: repeating actions

 Sometimes in programming we need to repeat an action several times.
 Instead of writing the same code many times, we can use loops.
-These allow repeating the execution of a block of code while a condition is met[^3].
+These allow repeating the execution of a block of code while a condition is met.

 ### while